Through The Fibro Fog

 • Pumpkin seeds and sesame seeds - the more 'hearty' seeds of the crackers.

-• Chia seeds and flaxseeds - as well as being very healthy, these help bind the crackers together by absorbing water and going gelatinous in texture.
+• Chia seeds and flaxseeds - these help bind the crackers together by absorbing water and going gelatinous in texture.
 You want the whole seeds rather than milled flax or chia.

 • Dried herbs and salt - optional, but gives extra flavour.